0xsu3ks/Blog/_posts/2024-01-31-Bypass-DEP-with-VirtualAlloc.md

 ## DEP Theory

-Before we can even begin understanding how to bypass the thing, we need to have some understand of what the thing is.
+Before we can even begin understanding how to bypass the thing, we need to have some understanding of what the thing is.
 DEP or Data Execution Protection or NX-Bit (No Execute Bit) Protection was created to prevent arbitrary code from being executed in an non-executable memory region.
 When we think back to classic Buffer Overflows, we placed our shellcode and stack and let it rip, in modern software and operating systems that is no longer the case as the stack is marked as a non executable region.

 DEP runs in four different modes:
 + OptIn